Inventory transfers are used to manage inventory movement between warehouses and locations, or between one location and another, in ERPLY.

-Add the items to be transferred and designate the location stock is coming FROM and the location the stock is going TO.
+Add the items to be transferred and designate the location which stock is coming FROM and the location where the stock is going TO.

 To keep your cost of goods sold, inventory valuations, and margins correct, you should make sure the price on the items entered is correct on the transfer documentation.

 You may also make notes about the transfer in the grey column on the left hand side.

 When satisfied, save, then confirm the transfer order.

 When the stock arrives at the new location, the transfer order is retrieved, and “create warehouse transfer” is selected.